 Harden, Wilsden and Cullingworth Village/Parish councils also do not have funds available to buy the wood.
 Harden Village Council have supported us in non-financial ways and we are keeping in touch with all the village councils regularly about the project.

-In brief, our plan is to raise funds from the community (local individuals and local businesses, plus grants and anyone else who will donate!), and purchase the wood.
-We then hope to maintain and restore the wood in order to enhance biodiversity, and educate the public about looking after it, in line with our vision.
+We then hope to maintain and manage the wood in order to enhance biodiversity, and educate the public about looking after it, in line with our vision.

 Goit Stock Wood has been in private hands for centuries, and it has been a long time since it was last up for sale, so if the community don't buy it now we might miss our chance for a generation or more.